American Indian Outreach (AIO)

 If you don’t think a college degree is an achievable goal for you, this nationally recognized scholarship program might change your mind.
 Achieving a College Education (ACE) helps eligible students earn up to 24 transferable college credits before high school graduation.

 Get a head start on your future by taking college-level courses on your high school campus or at your preferred Maricopa Community College.
-Dual Enrollment—earning high school and college credit simultaneously—can help you save on tuition costs later and improve your odds for academic success.
+With Dual Enrollment, you can earn high school and college credits simultaneously.Our affordable tuition can save you thousands compared to other schools,while boosting your chances of academic success and helping you graduate college sooner.

 Arizona Tribal Education Departments